-6. Partner, heal thyself: Don't expect your partner to fill your emotional holes, and don't try to fill theirs.
+6. Partner, heal thyself.
+Don't expect your partner to fill your emotional holes, and don't try to fill theirs.
 Ultimately, each of us can only heal ourselves.
-Your partner, however, can be supportive as you work with yourself, and vice versa.
+Your partner, however, can support the journey as you work with yourself, and vice versa.
 In fact, living in a loving relationship is healing in and of itself.
-3 Ingredients For A Healthy Relationship

-7. Relish the differences between you: The differences between you and your partner are not negatives.
-You don't need to be with someone who shares all of your interests and views.
+7. Relish the differences between you.
+The differences between you and your partner are not negatives.
+You don't need a relationship with someone who shares all of your interests and views.
 We may sometimes fear that these differences are incompatibilities, but in fact, they're often what keeps a relationship exciting and full of good fire.

-9. Make time for your relationship: No matter who you are or what your work is, you need to nurture your relationship.
+9. Make time for your relationship.
+No matter who you are or what your work is, you need to nurture your relationship.
 Make sure you schedule time for the well-being of your relationship.
-That includes making "playdates" and also taking downtime together.
+That includes making "play dates" and also taking downtime together.
 Frequently create a sacred space together by shutting off all things technological and digital.
 Like a garden, the more you tend to your relationship, the more it will grow.
-4 Steps To Finding Love [VIDEO]

 There you have it.
 Be kind to yourselves.
 Remember: change takes time and every step counts.